Flow Controls¶

 Python uses the usual flow control statements known from other languages, with some twists.

-There are three control flow statements in Python - if, for and while.
+There are three control flow statements in Python - if

 The most well-known statement type is the if statement.
 For example: